Naseem Hamed vs. Wayne McCullough: Background

-The Fight
+The fight

 As the fight took place on Halloween night, Hamed made his entrance by walking through a set made to look like a graveyard (complete with smoke, sound effects, organ music, skeletons and confetti) while dancing to Michael Jackson's 1983 hit "Thriller."

 Despite the fact that McCullough had neither been knocked down nor been defeated by a referee stoppage, Hamed, much like in his previous fight against Vasquez, predicted that he would do a "demolition job" on McCullough and obtain a knockout victory between the third and fifth rounds.
 However, Hamed came nowhere near scoring a knockdown over McCullough, and after failing to do hurt the iron-chinned McCullough in the early rounds, simply used his boxing skills to outpoint McCullough.
 Ultimately Hamed and McCullough went the full 12 rounds, with neither fighter scoring a knockdown.
 It was only the second time in Hamed's career that he went the full 12 rounds after having not done so since his twelfth professional fight in 1994 (his only other decision victory had come in a 6-round bout in 1992).
 The three judges all scored the fight in favor of Hamed with scores of 116–112, 117–111 and 118–110 giving Hamed the victory by unanimous decision, ending his 18–fight knockout streak.

+Aftermath

+A little over a month after the fight, Hamed officially announced that he and Ingle had parted ways.
+The following month in January 1999, Hamed also confirmed that he was splitting with his promoter Frank Warren after his contract had expired.